 - It’s fast compared to other techniques

-- Price increases with every colour since each tone requires its own screen
+- Price increases with every new colour since each tone requires its own screen

 - Not recommended for hyperrealistic or complex images